Why Doesn't She Leave? Civil Protection Orders for Low-Income Women Facing Economic Abuse

 Subject

-Washington and Lee University -- Capstone in Shepherd Poverty Program
+Washington and Lee University, Shepherd Poverty Program

 Abused women -- Economic conditions

-Abused women--Economic aspects
+Abused women -- Economic aspects

 Intimate partner violence